35 Best Things to Do in Barcelona in Winter (2023-2024)

 Just a heads-up: it can get a bit crowded, so arm yourself with some patience, hot coffee, and a keen eye for bargains.

-Happy multiracial friends walking around city laughing and talking together on winter night near Christmas market in barcelona in winter
+friends walking around city laughing and talking together near Christmas market in Barcelona in Winter

 If you’re anything like me, travel isn’t complete without diving deep into the local food scene.
 And in Barcelona, paella rules the roost.